 WHAT IS SPECIAL ABOUT RIVERFRONT?

-Farm to Preschool supports the science and math curriculum and takes advantage of the outdoor learning environment.
-Flower and vegetable gardens, fruit trees, a gazebo, and the Peace Garden, with the alphabet and numbers walkways and outdoor musical instruments, provide space for sensory and mindfulness activities.
+Taking the Indoors Out supports the science and math curriculum and takes advantage of the outdoor learning environment.
+Flower and vegetable gardens, digging areas with water tables and mud kitchens, a gazebo, and the Peace Garden, with ample seating for children and adults to observe, explore and enjoy sensory and mindfulness activities together during play.

-Literacy is infused throughout the curriculum with multiple options for increased enhancement, including CT Storytellers Little Listeners program, Mystic Congregational Church Readers, and Husky Reads.
+Literacy is infused throughout the curriculum with multiple options for increased enhancement, including CT Storytellers Little Listeners program and Husky Reads.
 A partnership with Bill Memorial Library provides weekly story time for every classroom.
 Classrooms walk to the library in good weather and at other times the children’s librarian comes to the center.

-Community Around Us—Classrooms can be regularly seen walking around the neighborhood learning about the community through conversation and visits to the post office, library, Avery-Copp House, Fort Griswold, and the waterfront.
+Community Around Us—Classrooms can be regularly seen walking around the neighborhood learning about the community through conversation and visits to the post office, Bill Memorial Library, Avery-Copp House, Fort Griswold, and the waterfront.

 Accreditation—National Association for the Education of Young Children’s re-accreditation is a five-year, self-reflective process that establishes the ongoing quality of an Early Childhood Education Program.
 Recently Riverfront completed this cycle, and the final score was 97.5% overall.